 Every child develops at a different rate, so it is important to ensure they master certain skills in a safe, encouraging environment.

-The Five Branches of the Montessori Method
+The Five Areas of Montessori Education

 The Montessori Method’s prepared environment includes the following five areas: